-Since 2009, when child welfare figures showed Klamath County had twice the rate of child abuse as Oregon and the U.S., CARES has begun working to prevent child abuse and neglect with innovative awareness, prevention and education programs.
+Since 2009, when child welfare figures showed Klamath County had twice the rate of child abuse as Oregon and the U.S., CARES has been working to prevent child abuse and neglect with innovative awareness, prevention, and education programs.
 Contact Klamath-Lake CARES at (541) 274-6289 for more information about these programs, or to schedule a presentation or tour.

 The Period of PURPLE Crying is an evidence-based program that teaches new parents, healthcare professionals, and caregivers about child development, normal infant crying, and the long-term consequences of shaking a baby.
 The program aims to help individuals understand the frustrating features of crying in normal, healthy infants that can lead to shaking or abuse.
 For more information on infant crying and sleeping problems, tips on soothing a crying baby, what to do if you become frustrated, and the latest research on normal infant crying, visit www.purplecrying.info.